 How to Extract All Links from a Web Page?

 As an SEO, you would sometimes want to extract all links from a web page to run a crawl and do some checks on the internal links.
-Usually, this might require the use of browser extensions.
-However, in this guide, I’ll walk you through creating a simple bookmarklet to do the job for you without needing any extensions to retrieve every URL, and its associated anchor text from a webpage.
+Usually, this might require the use of browser extensions or Python-based extraction with BeautifulSoup..
+However, in this guide, I’ll walk you through creating a simple bookmarklet to scrape all the hyperlinks embedded within HTML content without needing any browser extensions or using Python to retrieve every URL and its associated anchor text from a webpage.
 And the most convenient part?
 This rich set of data will automatically download in a tidy CSV format, making your data analysis more straightforward.

 How to Extract Links from a Web Page by Creating a Bookmarklet?